EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop13-diy-amd-ai300-configuration-new.md

 * What memory is compatible?

   DDR5 SO-DIMMs up to 48GB each at up to to DDR5-5600 speeds are compatible with the Framework Laptop 13.
-While memory that meets that standard should work, the memory we sell in the Framework Marketplace is tested for compatibility.
+While memory that meets that standard should work, the memory we sell in the Framework Marketplace is tested for compatibility, and we offer a mix of memory brands to ensure supply availability.
 We recommend avoiding XMP DDR5.

 Close